A person standing on a hilltop, admiring the view of a tranquil lake

 How To Get Free by Becoming Sober

-There are no hard and fast rules to obtaining freedom through sobriety, but these steps will help lead you on a journey of clarity, control, and fulfillment.
+There are no hard and fast rules to obtaining freedom in recovery, but these steps will help lead you on a journey of clarity, control, and fulfillment.

 Step 1: Acknowledge the Issue